Infineon/IFX007T-Motor-Control/examples/For_H_bridge/README.md

 ## Software
 ### Functions
 #### .setBiDirMotorSpeed(direction, speed)
-The first argument tells the arduino in which direction it should turn (0 or 1).
+The first argument tells the Arduino in which direction it should turn (0 or 1).
-The second argument tells the arduino how fast you want the motor to turn.
+The second argument tells the Arduino how fast you want the motor to turn.
 255 is the maximum speed, 0 stops the motor.

 With the provided example code, your motor should first accelerate in one direction to full speed, brake down, and then do the same in the other direction.